b7i6gf/ClamHub/README.md

 - Search for signatures within all or selected databases; you can also compare the signature of quarantined files with the databases
 - Select and disable databases to exclude those signatures for scans.
 Simply right-click on an entry and select "Disable database".
 When databases get disabled, they will be moved in a separate folder to ensure freshclam will not delete it.
 Therefore all disabled databases will not be updated as well!
 - Quickly remove databases by right-clicking an entry and select "Remove database"
+- Added the ability to search for specific signatures or duplicates in different databases as well as comparing found signatures from quarantined files with available databases.

 ---